English as a Second Language Placement Exam (ESLPE)

 When should I take the ESLPE?

-If you are required to take the ESLPE, you should do so before or during your 1st quarter.
+If you are required to take the ESLPE, you should do so before your 1st quarter.
 First, this requirement is designed to identify and address the advanced-level academic writing skills you need to succeed at UCLA.
 In addition, if you delay this requirement, you risk not graduating on time with your cohort.

 How do I register for the ESLPE?